 For example, if Facebook or YouTube is banned at your school, you'll be able to access them through your VPN.
 If you're traveling to the UAE or China, you can use a VPN to access restricted sites and apps you use daily, like Gmail and WhatsApp.
 And, if you're on holiday anywhere outside your home country, you can use the best VPN to access the Netflix shows you love, as they may be unavailable overseas.

 The competition to be crowned best VPN gets tougher every day, but there's still a clear winner that's head and shoulders above the rest – ExpressVPN.

 One of ExpressVPN's main assets is that it's incredibly easy to use on any platform – be it your phone, PC or even PlayStation.
-It also aced all of our streaming tests, easily getting around the geo-restrictions of Netflix, BBC iPlayer, Hulu and Amazon Prime Video – and, because it provides such swift connections, you'll be able to watch in HD just like usual (if your Wi-Fi can handle it, of course).
+It also aced all of our streaming tests, easily getting around the geo-restrictions of Netflix, BBC iPlayer, Hulu and Amazon Prime Video – and, because it provides such swift connections, you'll be able to watch in HD just like usual.

-To top it off, you'll also be covered by a 30-day money-back guarantee which means you can effectively test-drive the service and its 3,000+ servers for a month before you buy – you can find out all the details in our full independent ExpressVPN review.
+To top it off, you'll also be covered by a 30-day money-back guarantee which means you can effectively test-drive the service and its 3,000+ servers for a whole month before you buy – you can find out all the details in our full independent ExpressVPN review.

 1. ExpressVPN – hands-down the best VPN available

 Put simply, ExpressVPN is the best VPN on the market.
 You'll get speed, security, configurable privacy features and great reliability.
 Its 30-day money-back guarantee lets you trial the service risk-free, and Tom's Guide readers can claim three months free – plus 1 year free of backup software Backblaze.

 2. NordVPN – big name offers serious security